-If I study today, I will to the party tonight.
+- If I study today, I will go to the party tonight.

-The first conditional describes a particular situation, while the zero conditional describes what happens in general.
+The difference between First and Zero Conditional: the first conditional describes a particular situation, while the zero conditional describes what happens in general.

 For example (zero conditional): if you sit in the sun, you get burned (here I’m talking about every time a person sits in the sun – the burning is a natural consequence of the sitting)